 Manhattan is Woody Allen’s most transcendent motion picture, and possibly his most deceptively thorny, because it is an unabashedly incomplete and contradictory ode to the city that has infected almost all of his masterpieces with a kinetic jubilance.
 A radical treatise on the redefinition of love, it is a film that pretends to cast its lot in with human relationships and ultimately exhibits its greatest curiosity about spatial geometry and the possibilities that percolate within the mental prism that nominally corporealizes as a cross-hatch of streets and avenues.
 Love here isn’t simply human connection but self-definition, and it has much more on its mind than a pas de deux of two people in an otherwise anonymous space.

-Of course, Allen’s best films always disrupt or bend the ossified latitudes and longitudes of spaces both physical and mental, tangling them in their own complications before reforming them in a semblance of new sanity if not necessarily absolving them of their sins.
-Fittingly, then, Manhattan suffuses its namesake in Gordon Willis’ ten-thousand-shades-of-grey photographic fashion-show courtship that recasts the city by the minute without ever sacrificing its essential transformability or mystique.
+Of course, Allen’s best films always disrupt or bend both physical and mental spaces, tangling them in their own complications before reforming them in a semblance of new sanity if not necessarily absolving them of their sins.
+Fittingly, then, Manhattan suffuses its namesake in Gordon Willis’ photographic fashion-show courtship, affectionately and monstrously recasting the city by the minute without ever sacrificing its essential transformability or mystique.
 In Manhattan, the city never sleeps, but it is always dreaming.
-And worrying.
+And worrying about itself.

-Don’t mistake the colorless hues for a prison sentence of pure diametric opposition though; this is also a city that can be many things at the same time, rather than simply modulating itself between two tones.
+Don’t mistake the colorless black-and-white hues for a prison sentence of pure diametric opposition though; this is also a city that can be many things at the same time, rather than simply modulating itself between two tones.
 While Allen’s character Isaac is indoors, the film can be more restful, graceful, and prowling all at once, dressing itself in a classical Hollywood sheen that is undercut by the provocative film grain.
 Nominally a series of intellectual, brainy conversations, the film’s interiors are not merely existentialist but exploitation-adjacent.
-The film refuses to exhale around Isaac, reconfiguring him as predator when he stalks around the house of his ex-wife, played by Meryl Streep; the chiaroscuro cleaving the apartment into pieces alone could cut through even the sturdiest of New York Mafioso stereotypes, figures who are very much at home spiritually in Allen’s amalgamation of New York mysteries and imaginative figments.
-In this scene, one of Allen’s few where he addresses the more malevolent tendencies of his weaponized skittish male emasculation, New York is a decidedly less amorous partner than we’ve come to know.
+Practically donning horror-movie garb, the film refuses to exhale around Isaac, reconfiguring him as predator when he stalks around the house of his ex-wife, played by Meryl Streep.
+The chiaroscuro cleaving the apartment into pieces alone could cut through even the sturdiest of New York Mafioso stereotypes, figures who are very much at home spiritually in Allen’s amalgamation of New York mysteries and imaginative figments.
+In this scene, one of Allen’s few where he visually addresses the more malevolent tendencies of his sympathy for emasculated men, New York is a decidedly less amorous partner than we’ve come to know.